maastrichtlawtech/jurix23/practicalities.md

 permalink: /practicalities/
 ---

-For registration matters, see the (Registration page)[https://jurix23.maastrichtlawtech.eu/registration/].
+For registration matters, see the [Registration page](https://jurix23.maastrichtlawtech.eu/registration/).

 ## Venue